data-integrations/kudu/README.md

 Quering from Impala
 *******************
-In order to query through Impala an external Impala table has to be created as follows :
+Using this plugin creates a table within Kudu.
+If you are interested in querying through Impala, then you would have run the following query to create a reference to Kudu table as an external table within Impala.
+This can be achieved through ```impala-shell``` or HUE interface.

 ```
 CREATE EXTERNAL TABLE `<table-name>` STORED AS KUDU